okp4/actions/README.md

 Most jobs need a specific access token with appropriate permissions to run correctly.
 This token is named `OKP4_TOKEN`, and is defined at the level of the organization.
 If needed, read the documentation on creating a [PA token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

+## Contributing

+This project welcomes contributions and suggestions.
+We appreciate any help you're willing to give, so don't hesitate to open issues and/or submit pull requests.

+Remember this is a Github Action repository that we use on our projects at [OKP4](https://github.com/okp4).
+For this reason, we may have to refuse change requests simply because they do not meet our internal requirements, not because they are irrelevant.

 [okp4]: https://okp4.network